ahmadbashorun/AI6-amazon-reviews-EDA-project/README.md

 This is one of the the capstone projects for the 6th Data Science Cohort of <a href="https://www.aisaturdayslagos.com/" target="_blank">AI saturdays Lagos</a>.
 Check their Githb [here](https://github.com/AISaturdaysLagos).

 ## Project Overview
-Amazon is an e-commerce company where people buy and sell product from variuous categories.
+Amazon is an e-commerce company where people buy and sell product from various categories.
 Customers can give feedback on the products they buy through reviews.
 This project aims to perform Exploratory Data Analysis (EDA) on reviews of products purchased from Amazon in the following categories;
 * Fashion
 * Beauty
 * Appliances